 What to do if you are rejected for a Finland residence permit

-If you receive a negative decision you will also be informed of how to appeal against the decision.
+If you receive a negative decision you will also be informed of how to appeal.
+You’ll find instructions enclosed within the rejection letter.